tstuefe/JEP387/review/guide/review-guide.md

 Beyond that, it does not have a lot of own logic.

-##### 2.3.2.3.1. class ChunkAllocSequence
+##### 2.3.2.3.1. class ArenaGrowthPolicy

-`ChunkAllocSequence` encapsulates the logic of "how big a chunk do I give this class loader?".
+`ArenaGrowthPolicy` encapsulates the logic of "how big a chunk do I give this class loader?".

 When a class loader allocates memory, we give it (via SpaceManager) a chunk to gnaw on, which should be fine for this requested allocation as well as a number of future allocations.
 The open question is how large that chunk should be.
 This is basically a guess toward the future loading behavior of this class loader.